Mount Hope Bridge: History

 Vanderbilt gave the opening address at the dedication ceremony on October 24, 1929, where a radio link was set up with Washington, D.C.
+Vice President Charles Curtis pushed the button to open the bridge, after which the U.S.S.
+Dallas fired its guns and flags on the main piers unfurled.
 The $5 million bridge was opened to traffic just five days before the Wall Street crash of 1929 occurred.
 It was owned by the Mount Hope Bridge Company as a private toll bridge, with the initial toll costing 60 cents one way and $1 for a round-trip.
 The Bridge company went bankrupt in 1931, and prominent local brewer Rudolf F. Haffenreffer acquired it in receivership.

 It remained the longest suspension bridge in New England for 40 years, until the Claiborne Pell Bridge opened a few miles to the south in Newport, Rhode Island.
 In 1971, the Mount Hope Bridge was considered for inclusion as part of the never-built Interstate 895.
 This plan would have required the construction of a parallel span, but the entire I-895 plan was eventually dropped due to community opposition throughout the projected route.

 The Mount Hope Bridge was listed on the National Register of Historic Places in 1976.
 It underwent more than $15 million in renovations between 1998 and 2004.